1. Your Money Goes Further In Belize

 9. I Can Afford To Live On The Beach In Belize

-Prices are going up like everywhere but , you can live on the beach for about one third the cost of doing this in North American.
-You can buy a beachfront lot in Belize for between U.S. $30,000. to $100,000. – depending of course on location and access to amenities.
+Prices are going up like everywhere but , you can live on the beach for about one third the cost of doing this in North America.
+You can buy a beachfront lot in Belize for between U.S. $60,000. to $200,000. and up – depending of course on location and access to amenities.
 Lots one street or two behind the beach front can be had for about half the cost of beach front.
+Best deals are residential lots three to four streets from the sea.
+Safer, higher elevation, sea view from your penthouse, and same pure saltwater prevailing breeze that some medical doctors recommend for staying younger and healthy.

 A recent article in the AARP – American Association of Retired Persons Magazine – quotes from one of their members: After many visits to Belize, Atlantans Walter and Terri Fisher, 55 and 49, built a “concrete ranch house” with a water view for $125,000, including the lot.
 “The house was finished in 2007,” Walter reports.
 “Last year we sold our house in the U.S.A. got off the corporate treadmill, and moved here.
 I drove down in my truck on my own, and Terri and five cats flew down.
 We’re completely happy.”